nathanhammond/query-string-spec/blog.md

 # Query Strings

+[Every time you've ever performed a search on Google](https://www.google.com/?q=query+string) you've used a query string.
+If you've ever built a website with `<form method="get">` you've used query strings.
+They've been [codified to exist since the dawn of HTTP](https://www.ietf.org/rfc/rfc1738.txt).
+You've possibly even been asked to parse a query string as an interview question.

-Query strings are used in literally every web application but there is no particular standard behavior for how they function.
-It has long been assumed that the variance in strategies meant that attempting a grand unified query string specification is foolish:
+In spite of their prevalence you may also have been told that every single web framework implements them differently; that the variance in strategies meant that attempting a grand unified query string specification is foolish:

 > There are simply too many different implementations and too many permutations to account for!

-This is actually a falsehood we tell ourselves to make ourselves feel better about not undertaking this effort.
-There are three primary serialization and deserialization strategies which have emerged and any query string library should support all three.
+Instinctively we _want_ for this to be true.
+Edge cases are _hard_.
+Even the lack of any serious attempts over the past twenty years to attempt to specify query string behavior implies the difficulty of the task.

-But first, why is this area so steeped in convention rather than specification?
+But simply being hard doesn't make the effort futile.
+Why is this area so steeped in convention rather than specification?

 ## What is a query string?